xinyad/jekyll-web.io/pages/mydoc/mydoc_glossary.md

 </div>

 <div class="float-child2">
-  <b>AVERAGE DAILY TRAFFIC</b> – The total traffic volume during a given period in whole days (greater than one day and less than one year) divided by the number of days in that time period.
-(AASHTO)
+  <p><b>AVERAGE DAILY TRAFFIC</b> – The total traffic volume during a given period in whole days (greater than one day and less than one year) divided by the number of days in that time period.
+(AASHTO)</p>
 </div>